ChekaZ/slate/source/index.html.md

 To be eligible to get Coins when a Keyword is choosen, the tweets needs to get retweeted with a comment, the comment needs to have the keyword included.

 <aside class="warning">
-Available coins for Tweet Monetizing: TZC, PIVX, DOGE, UFO, BNB, QTUM, FTC, DGB
+Available coins for Tweet Monetizing: TZC, PIVX, DOGE, UFO, BNB, QTUM, FTC, DGB, NXS
 </aside>

 > Tweet Monetization Usage: